matthewstortini/tmux-stortini/README.md

 This configuration currently uses three tmux plugins:

 - `tmux-plugins/tpm`
   TPM (Tmux Plugin Manager).
 This is the plugin manager responsible for loading and managing the other tmux plugins.
 The config finishes by running TPM from `~/.tmux/plugins/tpm/tpm`.

 - `catppuccin/tmux`
   Provides the Catppuccin theme and status line integration.
 This config uses it to build the right side of the status line and customize window text styling and colors.

-- `christoomey/vim-tmux-navigator`
+- `mrjones2014/smart-splits.nvim`
-  Intended for smoother navigation between tmux panes and Neovim splits in a shared workflow with the companion Neovim config.
-It is installed through TPM like the other plugins.
+  Provides coordinated pane navigation and resizing between tmux panes and Neovim splits.
+When used together with the companion Neovim configuration, the same keybindings work across both environments.

 ---